growingspaghetti/growingspaghetti.github.io/src/introduction.md

 </div>

 📖 Algorithms in a Nutshell: A Practical Guide 2nd Edition\
-I flipped through all pages.
+I flipped through all the pages.
 I'd stick to Open Data Structures.\
-As the area overlaps with the 8h video, of course, it was great to see words I read before, like Open Adressing and Broom Filter.
+As the area overlaps with the 8h video, of course, it was great to see words I read before, like Open Addressing and Broom Filter.
 <div class="thumbnail">
 <a href="https://www.amazon.com/Algorithms-Nutshell-Practical-George-Heineman/dp/1491948922" target="_blank" rel="noopener noreferrer"><img loading="lazy" src="./imgs/aln.png"></a>
 </div>

 📖 Princeton University, Algorithms (4th Edition)\
-I haven't read it but it seems Algorithms in a Nutshell and this book are famous ones for programmers (not for mathematicians).
+It seems Algorithms in a Nutshell and this book are famous ones for programmers (not for mathematicians).
 It seems to me that you wouldn't want this book if you already have Introduction to Algorithms, 3rd Edition.

  * <a href="https://algs4.cs.princeton.edu/24pq/" target="_blank" rel="noopener noreferrer">2.4 Priority Queues</a>